propelorm/Propel/contribute.markdown

 ## Make a Pull Request ##

-The best way to submit a patch is to make a Pull Request on Github.
+The best way to submit a patch is to make a Pull Request on GitHub.
 First, you should create a new branch from the `master`.
 Assuming you are in your local Propel project:

 {% highlight bash %}